-Participant contributions invested in the Fixed Fund earn monthly interest at an annual interest rate equal to the change in the CPI-U plus 2 percent; provided, however, that the annual interest rate will not be less than the Plan's assumed rate of investment return minus 2 percent nor greater than the Plan's assumed rate of investment return minus 0.5 percent.
-The interest rate during calendar years 2020 and 2019 was 4.75.
+Participant contributions invested in the Fixed Fund earn monthly interest at an annual interest rate equal to the change in the CPI-U plus 2 percent (with a current minimum of 4.75 percent and maximum of 6.25% based on a formula in the TVARS Rules).
+The interest rate during calendar years 2021 and 2020 was 4.75.
 Participant contributions to the Variable Fund are invested in an S&P 500 Index Fund.
 As a part of the Plan, federal income tax is deferred on interest and investment earnings in the Fixed and Variable Funds until the participant's funds are distributed upon retirement or termination of employment.

 Under the TVARS Rules, participants are permitted to make transfers between the Fixed Fund and the Variable Fund once per calendar month and may, at any time during employment, transfer their entire balance to the Tennessee Valley Authority Savings and Deferral Retirement Plan (401(k) Plan).
 Participants who were hired prior to January 1, 1996, and who transfer their balance to the 401(k) Plan on or after May 1, 2005, are no longer eligible to make additional contributions to the Plan.
 Upon retirement or termination of employment, participants who were hired prior to January 1, 1996, may elect either (i) a lump-sum distribution or rollover of their balances in the Fixed and Variable Funds, or (ii) a monthly fixed or variable annuity payment from the Fixed Fund, the Variable Fund, or both.
 In addition, these participants may elect to transfer all or any portion of their after-tax account in the 401(k) Plan to the Fixed Fund and/or Variable Fund to receive monthly annuity payments.
-Participants who were hired on or after January 1, 1996, and who have balances in the Fixed and Variable Funds, may only elect a lump-sum distribution or rollover of their balances in the Fixed and Variable Funds at the time of retirement or termination of employment.
+Participants who were hired on or after January 1, 1996, and who have balances in the Fixed and Variable Funds, may only elect a lump-sum distribution or rollover of their balances funds, may only elect a lump-sum distribution or rollover of their balances funds, may only elect a lump-sum distribution or rollover of their balances at the time of retirement or termination of employment.

-TVA CONTRIBUTIONS
+Note 7 TVA CONTRIBUTIONS